-Recall that people are only guilty under this law if they act “fraudulently.”
+Recall that you are only guilty under these laws if you act “fraudulently.”
 Further, this term has a precise legal definition.
-Therefore, accused owners can raise the defense that they did not act with a fraudulent intent.
-Perhaps, for example, a defendant suffered from a mental disability and honestly believed that his/her dog was a trained service dog.
+Therefore, you can raise the defense that you did not act with a fraudulent intent.

 2.3.
 Violation of a constitutional right

-Defendants in these cases can always try to contest a charge by showing that police violated one of their constitutional rights.
+You can always try to contest a charge by showing that police violated one of your constitutional rights.
 For example, maybe the police:

 - conducted an unlawful search or seizure,

-- stopped or arrested the defendant without probable cause,
+- stopped or arrested you without probable cause,

 - coerced a confession, or

-- failed to read the defendant his/her Miranda rights.
+- failed to read you your Miranda rights.

-In these situations, a defendant can use the violation to try and exclude certain evidence from the case or get charges dropped in their entirety.
+In these situations, you can use the violation to try and exclude certain evidence from the case or get charges dropped in their entirety.

 3. What are the penalties?

-A violation of PC 365.7 is a misdemeanor offense.
+A violation of criminal law PC 365.7 is a misdemeanor offense.